osmosis-labs/mesh-security/docs/ibc/Serializability.md

 sub-system (nothing universal like bank), this may be the best approach.
 However, it is very limiting and should be avoided if possible.

 **Note** Unlike a typical DB, we cannot wait on a lock, as a transaction must be processed sequentially (and quickly).
-Instead we return an error on any transaction that cannot acquire a lock, pushing the responsibility to the client to retry later.
+Instead, we return an error on any transaction that cannot acquire a lock, pushing the responsibility to the client to retry later.
 This also ensures we can never get deadlock (just very poor performance if we lock too much).

 ## Forcing Commutativity